camilionaire/de_re_compressor/README.md

 ### To use:
  - type `cargo run <decompress/compress> <filename>` to run
  - filename can be static path or from root directory.
+ - compressed file will be saved in `files/out_enc.txt`
+ - decompressed file will be saved in `files/out_dec.txt`